 Elizabeth: I'm pleased that Hollywood hasn't figured out how to pigeonhole me yet...

-Elizabeth: (her opinion on sex education) I really think that we do a disservice to young people in America by not being more open about sex.
+Elizabeth: (on her opinion on sex education) I really think that we do a disservice to young people in America by not being more open about sex.
 Abstinence programs do not work.
 It's a natural, physical thing having sex.

-Elizabeth Banks: (about her role in "Slither") I didn't even mind having KY Jelly being smeared on me.
+Elizabeth: (on her role in the movie Slither) I didn't even mind having KY Jelly being smeared on me.